Version control: Version merging

 Most version control systems allow multiple developers to edit the same file at the same time.
 The first developer to "check in" changes to the central repository always succeeds.
 The system may provide facilities to merge further changes into the central repository, and preserve the changes from the first developer when other developers check in.

 Merging two files can be a very delicate operation, and usually possible only if the data structure is simple, as in text files.
 The result of a merge of two image files might not result in an image file at all.
-The second developer checking in the code will need to take care with the merge, to make sure that the changes are compatible and that the merge operation does not introduce its own logic errors within the files.
+The second developer checking in files will need to take care with the merge, to make sure that the changes are compatible and that the merge operation does not introduce its own logic errors within the files.
 These problems limit the availability of automatic or semi-automatic merge operations mainly to simple text-based documents, unless a specific merge plugin is available for the file types.

 The concept of a reserved edit can provide an optional means to explicitly lock a file for exclusive write access, even when a merging capability exists.